ShengwuZheng/RL-Learning-Notes/README.md

-Due to som github limitations, some mathmatical expressions may not display correctly in the markdown file.
+Due to some github limitations, some mathmatical expressions may not display correctly in the markdown file.
 Please download and open it in your local markdown viewer.